Linear Models for Regression¶

 Minimizing the Sum of Squared Errors (SSE) Loss¶

-where \(\boldsymbol{\varepsilon} \in \mathrm{R}^N\) are the residuals (\(\varepsilon_i\)), or the errors of the prediction.
-The \(\mathbf{w}\) is found by minimizing an objective function, which is the loss function, \(L(\mathbf{w})\), i.e. the error measured on the data.
-This error is the sum of squared errors (SSE) loss.
+where \(\boldsymbol{\varepsilon}_i \in \mathrm{R}\) is the residual or the error of the prediction. \(\mathbf{w}\) is the weight vector (model’s parameters) of coefficients. \(\mathbf{w}\) is found by minimizing an objective function, which is the loss function, \(L(\mathbf{w})\), i.e. the error measured on the data.
+This error is the sum of squared errors (SSE) loss:

 Minimizing the SSE is the Ordinary Least Square OLS regression as objective function. which is a simple ordinary least squares (OLS) minimization whose analytic solution is: